thiagojuliao/ifood-data-architect-test/README.md

 Also, briefly elaborate on your solution, datalake architecture, nomenclature, partitioning, data model and validation method.

 Fork this repository and submit your code.
-The solution must contain a code ready to be submitted to a spark cluster.
+The solution must contain a notebook (databricks, jupyter), docker image or code ready to be submitted to a spark cluster.

 ## Requirements